RobertRehberg/vagrant_examples/README.md

 * install virtual box https://www.virtualbox.org/wiki/Downloads
 * install vagrant http://downloads.vagrantup.com/

-drop to a command line inside the boxes directory and run:
+you can pick from available pre-canned boxes at http://www.vagrantbox.es

+to get your own plain ubuntu box (and for the examples contained herein) run this on the command line:

 * vagrant box add ubuntu http://dl.dropbox.com/u/4031118/Vagrant/ubuntu-12.04.1-server-i686-virtual.box

-  note, you only need to do that one time to get the image local to your machine

-* vagrant up
+drop to a command line inside the boxes directory and pick one of the subdirectories for the example to try out:

+* hello is a simple hello world recipe showing how to set inputs in the node
+* ruby is doing our default ruby ubuntu setup by mapping the vender_artifacts directory

+run the command '''vagrant up''' from the directory in question